 Control of Lead at Work Regulations 2002 (CLAW)

-For medical surveillance under CLAW, appointed doctors can resume routine practice and obtain blood lead levels at a frequency set out in the ACOP and guidance (L132).
+For medical surveillance under CLAW, appointed doctors can obtain blood lead levels and perform assessments in accordance with the Approved Code of Practice and guidance (L132).

 Control of Noise at Work Regulations 2005

 Occupational health professionals and audiologists can defer audiometry for up to 12 months (including any deferral periods already allowed by preceding guidance).
 If audiometry is likely to change the assessment or management of the worker, it can be performed subject to a suitable and sufficient risk assessment to provide a COVID-secure environment.